G2E Asia 2021 delayed to August from May, amid pandemic

 The 2020 edition was retimed twice from its planned May slot, then dropped entirely from that year’s calendar, due to the pandemic.

-Macau is currently imposing restrictions on anyone from an overseas country to enter the city, as part of a range of local countermeasures against Covid-19.
+Macau is currently imposing restrictions on anyone from an overseas country seeking to enter the city, as part of a range of local countermeasures against Covid-19.

 An August slot for the 2021 edition would “allow exhibitors and attendees more time to plan for their participation in light of continued Covid-19-related commercial and travel restrictions,” said Thursday’s press release on behalf of G2E Asia.